voutilad/neo4j-connections-cyber-2021/README.md

 > NOTE: it will default to the neo4j database until I (or someone else) update
 > the DBCreator.py to support specifying alternative database names!

-## Installing the Bloom Perspectives

-The provided Bloom perspectives (in [./bloom](./bloom)) can be imported[4] very easily.
-Make sure to import them both.

-They contain all the cypher statements used by Bloom, so unless you want to try the GDS queries, you're good to explore the graph!

 ## The GDS Cypher